 I have chosen to depict five man-made disasters that have made an impact to our environment.
 Each one links also to the five elements that underpin Daoist philosophy – a philosophy that stresses the relationship between mankind and the earth upon which we live and depend.
 A relationship characterised by the notion of stewardship rather than ownership.

 Wood – Deforestation of the Rainforest

-I will document the progress here as it happens, also visit my instagram page where you can see highlights of each of the paintings.
+Or visit my instagram page where you can see ‘highlights’ of the paintings in stages.